How the 3D cow illustration was made

 You’ll see I’ve made a few changes to the cow skin and also painted in some of my own colours so things like the cow’s lips are the right colour.

-I’ve finished the job of putting materials onto everything (above) and am ready to get the computer to ‘render’ the scene.
+I’ve finished the job of putting materials onto everything and am ready to get the computer to ‘render’ the scene.
 It looks a little bit strange because I’m only showing it the way I see it when I work on it with the computer.
 But rendering will change all that.

 During the rendering process the computer does all the hard work.
 It makes an assessment of every part of the scene I’ve assembled and draws up the final image, pixel by pixel.
 During rendering the computer makes decisions based on the modelling, texturing, lighting and any other effects going on in the scene.
 It can take a long time.